google/closure-templates/documentation/reference/messages.md

 The `genders` attribute is metadata used by translators to provide different translations of the same English message for different genders.
-The `genders` attribute value may contain one or more expressions (though using three or more gender expressions in one message is strongly discouraged).
+The `genders` attribute value may contain one or more expressions (though using more than three gender expressions in one message is not allowed).
 Each gender expression should evaluate to a string.
 There are three recognized cases:
 'female', 'male', and any other string, which is treated as